pedrodeffanti/pedrodeffanti/README.md

-- 👋 Hi, I’m @pedrodeffanti
+- 👋 Hi, I'm Peter
-- 👀 I’m interested in DataScience - Python
+- 👀 I'm interested in Database - Programming in JavaScript, HTML, Python
-- 🌱 I’m currently learning Python
+- 🌱 I am currently learning HTML
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I'm looking to collaborate in all areas of development
-- 📫 How to reach me Data Science Academy
+- 📫 How to contact me? pedrodeffantijr@gmail.com or (19) 98241-5059 or whatsapp (19) 99938-1003

 <!---
 pedrodeffanti/pedrodeffanti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.